smarabattula/ubuntu-unity/README.md

 # Project Structure
 ## Components
+Sure, here are the items you provided formatted as bullet points:

+- **About:**
-About: Explore the background and purpose of Ubuntu Unity.
+  - Explore the background and purpose of Ubuntu Unity.

+- **Login:**
-Login: Implemented Web Authentication using MongoDB for a secure and personalized experience.
+  - Implemented Web Authentication using MongoDB for a secure and personalized experience.

+- **Common:**
-Common: Integration of recommender functionality into the frontend to enhance user experience.
+  - Integration of recommender functionality into the frontend to enhance user experience.

+- **Contact:**
-Contact: Connect with us through the landing page for any inquiries or collaboration.
+  - Connect with us through the landing page for any inquiries or collaboration.

+- **funFacts:**
-funFacts: Enjoy entertaining facts and stories that celebrate the vibrant history.
+  - Enjoy entertaining facts and stories that celebrate the vibrant history.

+- **Home:**
-Home: Updated Home.jsx and API.js for an enriched quiz experience.
+  - Updated Home.jsx and API.js for an enriched quiz experience.

+- **Pages:**
-Pages: Continuously updated pages to provide fresh content.
+  - Continuously updated pages to provide fresh content.

+- **Recipe:**
-Recipe: Discover and share traditional recipes that are an integral part of Black culture.
+  - Discover and share traditional recipes that are an integral part of Black culture.

+- **Recommender:**
-Recommender: Explore recommended content tailored to your interests using ChatGPT API.
+  - Explore recommended content tailored to your interests using ChatGPT API.

+- **Righteous Reading:**
-Righteous Reading: Engage with a landing page that highlights literature promoting Black history and pride.
+  - Engage with a landing page that highlights literature promoting Black history and pride.

+- **Weekly Quiz:**
-Weekly Quiz: Participate in weekly quizzes to test your knowledge and learn more.
+  - Participate in weekly quizzes to test your knowledge and learn more.
 ## Contributing
 We welcome contributions to Ubuntu Unity!
 If you have ideas, suggestions, or want to contribute code, please feel free to do so.
 Together, let's make Ubuntu Unity a platform that truly reflects and celebrates the diversity of the Black community.